trackabout/login-ad/login-ad.md

 # What's New

-It's alive!
+It's aliiiive!
 The October 2022 update to TrackAbout adds support for [Bluetooth barcode and RFID scanners](#Bluetoot) to TrackAbout Mobile 7 (Android), as well as:

 *   [The ability to hide Invoiced Quantity from being displayed on the Record Summary and Verification pages](#Hide)